When my friends left me behind to go on a five-day hike along the South African Whale Trail, I felt mega FOMO.

 Oliver Burkeman.

-☝️ FOMO Fighting Tip:
+FOMO Fighting Tip #1:

-Make More Shake-y Decisions
+Make More Regret-Able Decisions

 But what if you’re prone to making the wrong choices?